yamaniac/sanjanashenoy/posts/are_breakfast_cereals_healthy.md

 ---
 title: 'Are Breakfast Cereals Healthy?'
 date: '2025-03-10'
-lastUpdated: ""
+lastUpdated: "2025-03-20"
 category: 'Food Products'
 excerpt: 'Breakfast cereals are processed food products typically made from grains like wheat, oats, corn, or rice.
 They are often fortified with vitamins and minerals and are marketed as convenient breakfast options.'
-description: 'Breakfast cereals often contain added sugar and refined grains that can spike blood sugar levels.
-Learn about healthier breakfast alternatives to avoid long-term health issues.'
+description: 'Breakfast cereals often contain added sugar and refined grains that can spike blood sugar levels.'
 author: 'Sanjana Shenoy'
 tags: [
   'Food Safety',